electro-sc/.github/profile/README.md

 # Who Are We?
 Electro Club is a scientific space created on the 19th of July 2011.
 The Club is located within the faculty of Technology at the M'hamed Bouguerra University of Boumerdes (U.M.B.B), Algeria.

-<b>Electro Scientific Club</b>'s doors are open to all ambitious students that are wishing to follow more closely the volution of technology.
-In particular electronics and robotics.

-## Our Mission
 <b>Electro Scientific Club</b> is dedicated to offering a welcoming and encouraging environment for university students and aspiring engineers to learn about electronics.
 We aim to create a supportive community that fosters creativity, innovation, and collaboration, and encourages our members to explore their passion for electronics in a friendly setting.

-## Our Goal
-Our Club's goal is to equip our members with the knowledge, skills, and confidence to succeed in hardware engineering.
-We offer a comprehensive education in the field, covering topics from circuit design to advanced electronics, and provide opportunities for hands-on learning through projects, workshops, and external visits.

-We strive to inspire our members to push the boundaries of what's possible in electronics and to work together to create practical solutions that will shape the future of the field.

 ## Get Involved